microsoft/PowerToys/doc/thirdPartyRunPlugins.md

 # Third-Party Run Plugins

-Collection of third-party Run plugins created by the community that aren't distributed with PowerToys.
+This is a collection of third-party plugins for PowerToys Run created by the community.

 ## Installing / Upgrading